 A funeral pamphlet is a folded, printed sheet that has the events of a funeral or memorial, and celebrates the life of the deceased.
-These pamphlets may be provided by the funeral home, or you can create them yourself on your home computer and printer.
-If making them at home, funeral pamphlet templates are a quick and easy solution for easily producing funeral pamphlets.
+These handouts may be provided by the funeral home, or you can create them yourself on your home computer and printer.
+If making them at home, funeral pamphlet templates are a quick and easy solution for easily producing printed memorial materials.
 Templates come in many different paper sizes, designs, colors and layouts, and can help you create a unique and personal memorial keepsake for your friends and family.

 You Can Create a Funeral Pamphlet -- $19.99 each -- Here's How It Works!